Mandaean Book of John

 The book contains accounts of John's life and miracles, as well as a number of polemical conversations with Jesus and tractates where Anush Uthra (Enosh) performs miracles in the style of Jesus's deeds in Jerusalem.
+It was compiled around the 7th century A.D. shortly after the Muslim conquest of Persia from various texts, many of which were composed several centuries earlier.
+It was translated into English in its entirety for the first time by Gelbert & Lofts (2017).
+Häberl & McGrath (2020) was the first English-language critical edition from an academic publisher.

 Translations

-A German translation, Das Johannesbuch der Mandäer, was published by Mark Lidzbarski in 1905.
+A German translation, Das Johannesbuch der Mandäer, was published by Mark Lidzbarski in 1915.
 Another German translation of chapters 18–33 (the "Yahya–Yuhana" chapters) was published by Gabriele Mayer in 2021.

-Charles G. Häberl and James F. McGrath published a full English translation of the Mandaean Book of John in 2020, which was printed alongside Mandaic text typesetted by Ardwan Alsabti.
-Another English translation was published by Carlos Gelbert in 2017.
+Charles G. Häberl and James F. McGrath published a full English translation of the Mandaean Book of John in 2020, which was printed alongside Mandaic text typesetted by Ardwan Al-Sabti.
+Another English translation was published by Carlos Gelbert and Mark J. Lofts in 2017.

 Manuscripts

 Archived manuscripts of the Mandaean Book of John known to Western scholars include: